AnalyticalLearner/minimalDE/README.md

 ### 🔧 Setup

-To enable these aliases, add them to your `~/.bash_aliases` or `~/.bashrc`, or add this file to your home dir as .bash_aliases and add the following lines to your .bashrc file:
+To enable these aliases, add them to your `~/.bash_aliases` or `~/.bashrc`, or add this file to your home dir as .bash_aliases and add the following lines to your .bashrc file.

 ```
 if [ -f ~/.bash_aliases ]; then